-A settlement means you’re making a deal to pay off your loan for lower than what you borrowed.
-This is different than student loan forgiveness, which cancels your loans under certain circumstances.
+A settlement means you’re making a deal to pay off your loan for less than what you borrowed.
+This is different from student loan forgiveness, which cancels your loans under certain circumstances.

-For federal student loan settlement, there are three potential options to exit default:
+For a federal student loan settlement, there are three potential options to exit default:

 1. Waiver of fees.
 You’re now only eligible for the principal balance and interest, not the fees.

 2. Half interest and fees waived.
 All your fees are waived, plus 50% of the interest.
-So you’re only responsible for the other 50% of interest and the principal balance.
+You’re only responsible for the other 50% of interest and the principal balance.

 3. 10% of principal balance and fees waived.
 You’re responsible for 90% of the principal balance and remaining interest.

-Your selection will vary depending on the type of loans you have, your financial situation, and your loan servicer.
+Which option you choose will depend on the type of loans you have, your financial situation, and your loan servicer.
 Most of the time, new loan balances are due within a single fiscal year after the new settlement agreement.
 New terms will vary, but keep in mind that your new balance must be paid in full by the new deadline.

 Settling Private Student Loans

-If you have private student loans that you’re looking to settle, your options are a bit different than federal loans.
-Your settlement will depend on who your lender is and what they are willing to accept.
-Each private lender is different, so you would have to contact them directly and ask their terms for settlement—if they accept settlements at all.
+If you have private student loans that you want to settle, your options are a bit different than federal loans.
+Your settlement will depend on your lender and what terms they are willing to accept.
+Each private lender is different, so you will have to contact them directly and ask their terms for settlement — if they accept settlements at all.

 Alternatives to Student Loan Settlements

-For federal student loans, you can see if you qualify for an IDR.
-There are plenty of options: Income-Based Repayment, Pay As You Earn, and Income-Chosen Repayment, among others.
+For federal student loans, you can see if you qualify for an income-driven repayment plan.
+There are four options to choose from: Income-Based Repayment, Pay As You Earn (PAYE), Saving on a Valuable Education (SAVE) Plan, and Income-Contingent Repayment, among others.
 They all vary based on the details of your financial situation, like your income and family size.

-There are plenty of ways federal student loans can be forgiven—if you qualify.
-This is where your student loans are cancelled and you don’t have to pay off a balance in a given time, as you would with a settlement.
+There are plenty of ways federal student loans can be forgiven — if you qualify.
+With forgiveness, your loans are canceled, and you don’t have to pay off a balance, as you would with a settlement.

-If you work in public service, education, healthcare, and some other sectors, you have options for student loan forgiveness.
-To qualify for certain federal programs, like Public Student Loan Forgiveness, you’ll need to have made 120 qualifying monthly payments and work for a qualifying employer to be eligible.
+If you work in public service, education, healthcare, and some other sectors, you may be eligible for federal student loan forgiveness.
+To take advantage of certain federal programs, like Public Student Loan Forgiveness, you need to make 120 qualifying monthly payments and work for a qualifying employer to be eligible.